Danysan1/wikibase-rest-api-ts/README.md

     );
 ```

-Suppose instead you want to get the description for an entity on another Wikibase instance, you can use `/entities/items/{item_id}/descriptions/{language_code}` under the `descriptions` tag:
+Suppose instead you want to get the description for an entity on another Wikibase instance.
+From the specification you find the `/entities/items/{item_id}/descriptions/{language_code}` call under the `descriptions` tag with ID `getItemDescription`:
 ```js
 import { Configuration, DescriptionsApi } from "wikibase-rest-api-ts";
 const api = new DescriptionsApi(new Configuration({